 Huh, what DID I do this weekend?

-before stumbling through a mostly fabricated response to hide my apparent drinking problem.
+before stumbling through a mostly fabricated response to hide my drinking-related memory loss.

-Alcoholism notwithstanding, we both remember little of significance from a decade or more of our lives.
-I remember having fun, so that’s a plus.
+Alcoholism notwithstanding, discovering that we remember very little of depth from a decade or more of our lives was terrifying.
+I remember it being fun, so there’s that.
 But the sights, sounds, tastes and textures of those experiences?

 Bupkis.

 Even if you can’t relate to the drinking part (and I hope you can’t), you may still be able to relate to the “What did I do this weekend?” sensation.
-When we pollute our experiences with excessive distraction and stimulation, it hampers our ability to slow time, to record, or “mark,” our memories, and to truly appreciate life.
+Most of us pollute our day-to-day experiences with excessive distraction and overstimulation, and it drastically reduces our ability to slow time and record, or “mark” our memories.
+And this is a big bummer, because it’s only in pausing and noticing that we can truly appreciate life.

-Because of this, there’s an increasing need for personal rituals or practices that enable us to mark our moments – to create a mental scrapbook, if you will, so we can refer to it in our twilight years.
+Distracted has become the new normal.
+Because of this, there’s an increasing need for personal rituals or practices that enable us to mark our moments—to create a mental scrapbook, if you will, so we can refer to it in our twilight years.
+Or, if you’re like me, you might refer to it at the end of each day to celebrate the fact that you’re pretty darn great at this thing called living.

-Furthermore, pausing to savor the moment has the added benefit of providing sanity amidst the chaos.
-It plugs us into something real, rather than into our regrets about the past or worries about the future.
+It also seems worth mentioning given the fucking chaos current state of affairs that pausing to savor the moment has the effect of grounding you to the NOW, which helps to maintain sanity.
+It plugs you into something real, rather than into your regrets about the past or your (growing) list of anxieties about the future.

 The best part is, there are no prerequisites for living in the moment.
-I love to sing the praises of meditation for training the mind to “be here now,” but even if you’d rather eat scorpions on toast points than meditate, these tips will work for you.
+They say that meditation is pivotal to training the mind to be here now, but if, like me, you’d rather eat scorpions on toast points than meditate, these tips will work for you.
+Simply make it your mission to do these things every day, and your life will improve by a percentage that might even be 259.

 Savor Something Delicious